Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 ## Deployment

 The creation of the scale set alongside its resources is handled by the `.azuredevops\azureDevOpsScaleSet\pipeline.yml` pipeline.
-Given the proper configuration, it creates all required resources in the designated environment.
-However, depending on whether you optionally configured the agent-pool parameter file & environment in the [parameters](#parameters) section 'Configure the agent pool parameters & environment', you may or may not need to perform an additional manual step afterwards to use the scale set for your agents.
+Given a proper configuration, it creates all required resources in the designated environment.
+However, if you did not optionally configure the agent-pool parameter file & environment described the [parameters](#parameters) section 'Configure the agent pool parameters & environment', you need to perform an additional manual step afterwards to use the scale set for your agents.

 Also, when triggering the pipeline you have several configuration options to chose from: